 Each half term every class has a core text which their reading and writing are based on.
 We ensure that a diverse range of texts are used across the school.
+The books chosen are a mixture of fiction and non-fiction, set in places all around the world, by male and female authors and with characters from a range of cultures and backgrounds.
 Additional texts are chosen as class stories or for use in Guided Reading sessions.

 See our school overview of texts here: